Kristen Bell Admits She Felt ‘No Sparks Whatsoever’ The First Time She Met Dax Shepard

 However, it turns out it wasn’t Dax who fell first, as Kristen shared with Willie, “I fell in love with him way before he fell in love with me.”

-Dax previously opened up about the rocky start of his and his now wife’s romance.
+Dax previously opened up about the rocky start of his and his now-wife’s romance.

-He confessed earlier this year that he actually wasn’t sure for a while when they started dating that he wanted to be with her and even broke up with her for a brief period before they eventually reconciled and married.
+The Bless This Mess star confessed earlier this year that he actually wasn’t sure for a while when they started dating that he wanted to be with her and even broke up with her for a brief period before they eventually reconciled and married.